First-class art for every class of art lover

 The future is scary – ecological disaster, the technological singularity, destruction, annihilation… But the future’s always been scary.
 Back in British-born American painter Thomas Cole’s day (1801-1848) it wasn’t AI or atom bombs that struck fear, it...Painting Until Sunday October 7 2018

 Mantegna and Bellini

 Venetian master artist Giovanni Bellini has made an indelible mark on the history of art, not least for the cocktail named in honour of the peachy hues of his paintings.
-His son-in-law, fellow Renaissance artist Andrea Mantegna was a fan of a slightly...Painting Monday October 1 2018 - Sunday January 27 2019
+His brother-in-law, fellow Renaissance artist Andrea Mantegna was a fan of a slightly...Painting Monday October 1 2018 - Sunday January 27 2019

 Lorenzo Lotto: Portraits

 Portraitist Lorenzo Lotto devoted a life's work to depicting the middle class problems of Renaissance Venice.
 Italian merchant families in the 1500s had a bit more to worry about than an avocado shortage: Biblical references and creepy Renaissance babies...Painting Monday November 5 2018 - Sunday February 10 2019

 No, not the long-running BBC drama about Archie MacDonald and co., the painting of a red stag by Edwin Landseer.
 Saved for the nation in 2017 following a public campaign, the iconic image takes a temporary sojourn south of the border.
 Londoners can see...Wednesday November 28 2018 - Sunday February 3 2019

 Louis Léopold-Boilly first found fame painting 'intimate' scenes that the French authorities found a little too ooh la la for their liking.
 But when the French Revolution hit, Boilly came out of the boudoir and into the streets.
 His large-scale scenes...Thursday February 28 2019 - Sunday May 19 2019